Early Childhood Education Program of Study

 Download the ECE program planning guide.
 You must bring your ECE planning guide with you to every advising session you attend.
 Please do not confuse the ECE planning guide with the CI planning guide.
 For our specialization, we use a separate ECE planning guide.
 Please fill out the planning guide and keep it up to date.

 There are several main coursework components to the ECE Specialization that students must consider.
-First, we offer a 30-credit core set of courses and 15 elective credits that students must take to complete this program specialty area.
+First, we offer a 30-credit core set of courses and 15 elective credits that students must take to complete this program specialization (this means that you do not follow the regular CI core in full nor do you complete both program core course-lists).
 Next, the ECE Specialization core courses currently overlap three courses with the regular Master's in Curriculum and Instruction (CI) program core (CI 581, CI 580, and CI 560).
 The remaining courses in the ECE Master's Specialization are designed more specifically for the early childhood professional.
 While your degree lists a Master's in Curriculum and Instruction on your diploma, you will also receive a specialization certificate of completion in early childhood.

 You and your advisor will determine the remaining 15 elective credits to best match your educational interests and professional development.
 Additionally, some core courses may be negotiated for changes, in consultation with your advisor, and determined by your advisor before a course has been taken in place of another.